0xADE1A1DE/AssemblyLine/tools/README.md

                 will pad the immediate to fit 64-bit That is: "mov rax,0x7fffffff" as "mov rax,0x000000007fffffff" -> 48 b8 ff ff ff 7f 00 00 00 00
+            note: rax got optimized to eax for faster immediate to register transfer and produces a shorter instruction.
     ```

 #### Set assembly mode to SMART